 Good News for Bruised Reeds Vol. 2 - Mental Health in Gospel Community

-Micah Singapore is working with Graceworks (Rev Dr Tan Soo-Inn and Bernice Lee), and a host of contributors, to bring together this book for the Singapore Church.
+Micah Singapore worked with Graceworks (Rev Dr Tan Soo-Inn and Bernice Lee), and a host of contributors, to bring together this book for the Singapore Church.

 How is the Gospel good news for people with mental illness and their caregivers?